benzmuircroft/hyperCloud/README.md

 ## 🕳🥊☁️ hyperCloud

+## Sync timings
+- updates come with military UTC dates so everyone can act and mesure bug timeouts

 ### Planning
 I wrote out my idea and explained it to AI to gain confirmation on my idea:
 ```